julijane/iceportal-leecher/README.md

 you would need to delete them manually.

 Coded in ICE721 which is delayed about 45 minutes due to some signalling issues.

+This should be considered work in progress, I will probably add more features and options.